-While the royal family has to accept every gift that they receive (even if it’s something super lame), it’s up to Queen Elizabeth who gets to keep which gift.
+While the royal family must accept every gift that they receive (even if it’s something super lame), it’s up to King Charles who gets to keep which gift.

-Prince Philip Is Required to Walk Behind the Queen
+3. Prince Philip Was Required To Walk Behind The Queen

 Members of the royal family are expected to dress modestly and never overtly casual.
 (Serious question: Can you imagine a life without sweatpants?)
 That doesn’t mean that they can’t have some fun, though.

 That’s in case something tragic were to happen.
-Once Prince George (who is third in line to the throne after Prince Charles and Prince William) turns 12, he will have to fly separately from his dad.
+Once Prince George (who is second in line to the throne after Prince William) turns 12, he will have to fly separately from his dad.

 Members of the royal family are not allowed to vote or even publicly express their opinion on political matters.

-And don’t even think about sitting until Her Majesty has done so.
+And don’t even think about sitting until His Majesty does.

 If a royal must use the restroom during a meal, they don’t announce it to the table.
 Instead, they apparently simply say “Excuse me,” and that’s that.
 (If only your toddler would do the same.)